maander6/DataSharingProject/README.md

 and laying).
 The accelerometer and gyroscope in the phone captured data for the 3-axial linear acceleration and 3-axial angular velocity.
-From this data, information about body motion and subject exertion with the different activities can be extracted.
+From this data, information about body motion and subject exertion with the different activities were be extracted.
 The purpose of this exercise is to take the data and put it in a form that can be more easily read and, ultimately, analyzed.
 This is accomplished by creating a single tidy dataset.
 Details about the input files, the intermediate data tables, and the output tidy data table will be provided